 The station dubbed this longtime holiday tradition of theirs, “The Spirit of Christmas,” and featured mostly instrumental versions of familiar seasonal favorites, and some completely unfamiliar.
 During these yearly music marathons, a deejay’s voice would periodically intone between tracks, “Our gift to you…thirty-six hours of your favorite holiday sounds on WPAT…Easy 93.”
-And mere words cannot do justice to the bona fide easiness of Easy 93.
+And mere words can't do justice to the bona fide easiness of Easy 93.
 The only other occasional, and very brief, interruptions to this Christmas music extravaganza involved the station thanking its very generous sponsors—those who made “The Spirit of Christmas” possible.

 Well, with